Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Values.md

 The System is further unified by the articulated [[Universal Values]], including [[Truth]], [[Love]], [[Justice]], [[Stewardship]], and [[Wisdom]].

-Each Individual, Group, and Community in the System is encouraged to adopt the Lionsberg [[Universal Values]], or to articulate their own unique statement of Values.
+Each Individual, Group, and Community in the System is encouraged to articulate and adopt their own unique statement of Values.

 [[Template For Values]]
 ___